shiftyrose/shifty/README.md

 Reporting a body killed by the Conman will sabotage the meeting.<br>
 The Anonymous Voting option may be toggled (if you had this on, it is now off and vice versa) & Voting/Discussion Time will be decreased (amount predetermined by host in settings).<br>
 The Conman’s voting and discussion time overwrites the ones of TimeThief.<br>
-The Conman also has options for a seperate Kill-Cooldown.<br>
+The Conman also has options for a separate Kill-Cooldown.<br>

 ### Game Options
 |            Name           |                      Description                   |     Type     | Default |